awslabs/ml-io/doc/python/data_reader.md

 #### num_bytes_read
 Gets the number of bytes read from the dataset.
 The returned number won't include the size of the discarded parts of the dataset such as comment blocks.

-> The returned number can be greater than expected as ML-IO reads ahead the dataset in background.
+> The returned number can be greater than expected as MLIO reads ahead the dataset in background.

 ## CsvReader
 Represents a data reader for reading CSV datasets.
 Inherits from [DataReader](#DataReader).